Druid Tree Lore and

 People have been marking the passage of time by the phases of the moon for millennia.
 Although it is impossible to say for certain because the lore and traditions were not written, many historians believe that both the Celts and Druids used a 13 month lunar calendar.
 The months and symbols differ from the solar calendar with which most of us are familiar.
 Druidic horoscopes are often mentioned in legends.
 Trees have long been a source of sacred folklore with each chosen to represent the months and having its own magickal properties.
 The Ogham symbols may have been devised by ancient Druids.
 As several of the symbols refer to trees, the ogham alphabet is often called the Tree Alphabet.
 These symbols are included next to the tree names which are shown in both English and Old Irish.
 The animal symbols are my interpretation based on various sources.
 The ruling planets of each sign are also noted.
 I have added very general attributes for each sign.
 The information provided here is just an introduction to the wealth of knowledge concerning Druid teachings and Celtic lore.

-All of these designs are available here on magickmermaid.com
+All of these designs are available here in two sizes on magickmermaid.com

 Birch-White Stag 24th December-20th January